Biden to discuss immigration, trade with Mexico’s president | WTOP News

 The officials also didn’t say whether the Biden administration will urge Mexico to do more to stop people heading through its territory to then cross into the U.S. illegally — a key demand of Biden’s predecessor, President Donald Trump.
 Instead, the officials said Mexico and the U.S. are equal partners on immigration, and both countries had already previously committed to bolstering mechanisms for processing arriving migrants who ask for asylum, while more efficiently expelling those who don’t qualify.

-Vice President Kamala Harris, who has been tasked with exploring the root causes of immigration across Latin America, also plans to host López Obrador in a breakfast Tuesday.
+Vice President Kamala Harris, who has been tasked with exploring the root causes of immigration across Latin America, is hosting López Obrador in a breakfast before taking Gutiérrez Müller on a tour of the Library of Congress.

 López Obrador has long pushed for expanding U.S. temporary visa programs to workers from Mexico and Central America.
 He said Monday that increasing legal immigration would help fight inflation by bolstering productivity.